yogonza524/peeta/README.md

 # Peeta.
 What is it?
 Lightweight tool for access to the different features of MercadoPago.

-# What is MercadoPago
+# What is MercadoPago?
 It is a payment processing tool created by MercadoLibre Argentina, with regional impact in Latin America.
 Allowed at https://www.mercadopago.com.ar

 # Requirements
 To use Peeeta you need to create an account in Mercadopago and access the keys using the developer tools

 # Install dependencies
-Peeta need next dependencies for work:
+Peeta can be added to your project very simply using Maven:
 ```xml
     <dependencies>
         <dependency>